Understanding anxiety.

 Neurofeedback can reduce anxiety and its effects.

 Training sessions are usually about 30 minutes and involve relaxing and watching a video while brainwaves are painlessly monitored.
-Brainwave information is reviewed in real-time and the information gathered allows us to change the audio and visual aspects of the video the patient is watching.
+Brainwave information is reviewed in real time, and the information gathered allows us to change the audio and visual aspects of the video the patient is watching.
 These changes alter the way the brain reacts, exercising the brain in new ways and developing new neural pathways.

 We are ready to help reduce your anxiety!